 in which \(A_{[i_1, \cdots, i_r]}\) is the subgraph of $A$ induced by nodes \(\{i_1, \cdots, i_r\}\).
 We call $X_R(A)$ the network moment of $A$ with respect to motif $R$.
 For example, when $R$ is an edge, then $X_R(A)$ is the edge density of $A$.
 Network moments are summary statistics of the whole network structures.
 Intuitively, under the latent space model, they are determined by the collective behavior of the latent vectors.
 And therefore, preservation of latent vector distributions should also indicate the preservation of network moments.
-This is formally stated in the following result.

-\begin{thm}[Consistency of network moments] Let $R$ be a fixed motif on $r$ nodes that does not depend on $n$.
+\begin{thm}[Consistency of Network Moments] Let $R$ be a fixed motif on $r$ nodes that does not depend on $n$.
 Suppose $X_R(A^{11})$ is the motif density of $R$ in network $A^{11}$, as defined in \eqref{eq:MotifCountp}.
 Similarly, let $X_R(\tilde{A}^{11})$ be motif density of $R$ in the privatized network $\tilde{A}^{11}$ from Algorithm~\ref{algo:main}.
 When Assumptions~\ref{ass:LSM}--\ref{ass:embedding-concentration} hold, we have, as $n, m\to \infty$,